Vans To Release A Tribe Called Quest Sneaker Collection [PHOTOS]

 As one of the hottest shoe brands today Vans announced an upcoming collaboration for the culture.
-They will be releasing A Tribe Called Quest themed capsule.
+The brand, along with Sony Music’s merchandising company Thread Shop, will be releasing an A Tribe Called Quest themed capsule collection.

 Consisting of six shoes all the selections sport Tribe’s signature logo with each individual selection paying homage to a different era of the group’s iconic history.
 The slip-on is a tribute to their most recent album We Got It From Here… Thank You 4 Your Service in a black, grey and white colorway.